Chūō Shinkansen: Construction schedule and costs

-The Ōi River issue
+Shizuoka Prefecture dispute

 Construction is yet to commence on the part of the line going through Shizuoka Prefecture, as the municipality has expressed concern about water from the Ōi River leaking into the tunnel, lowering the water level.
-JR Central has expressed concern early on that the delay on construction of the only 9 kilometer long section going through Shizuoka might throw the entire project off schedule.
+JR Central expressed concern early on that the delay in construction of the only 9 kilometer long section going through Shizuoka might throw the entire project off schedule.

+It is believed by some political analysts that the actual reason for Shizuoka Prefecture's apparent concerns of the project is not over the Ōi River, but was merely used as a pretense to force JR Central's hand in building a train station on the Tokaido Shinkansen under Shizuoka Airport.
+Shizuoka Prefecture, being the only prefecture where no new station will be built, has long lobbied JR Central for years for the construction of such a station, with the line running directly under the airport.
+JR Central has so far refused, citing the close distance to the neighboring Kakegawa Station and Shizuoka stations.
+If constructed, travel time from the center of Tokyo to the airport would be comparable to that for Tokyo Narita Airport, enabling it to act as a third hub airport for the capital.
+As the station would be built underneath an active airport, it is expected to open after the new maglev line.

 Officials of Shizuoka Prefecture, in a meeting with JR Central in June 2020, denied permission to begin construction work on the tunnel.
 JR Central announced the following week that it would be "difficult" to open the Tokyo-Nagoya line in 2027 as previously announced.

-The incumbent governor of Shizuoka Prefecture Heita Kawakatsu was re-elected in June 2021.
-His platform was partially built on continued opposition to construction of the new line barring further accommodations by JR Central.
+The incumbent governor of Shizuoka Prefecture Heita Kawakatsu was re-elected in June 2021, partly on a platform of continued opposition to construction of the new line, barring further accommodations by JR Central.

 Following a series of meetings between JR Central and Shizuoka Prefecture facilitated by the Ministry of Transportation, an interim report was released on the results of the meetings so far in late December 2021.
 Among other things, the report confirmed that while JR was committed to returning any water leaking into the tunnel once construction was completed, there is no known feasible way to return all of the water during the construction phase.
 However, it did also conclude that the amount of water leaked was likely to be insignificant.